 The local board took part in planning sessions during a two-day board retreat in October 2022 and during board committee meetings in September 2023.
 This created an opportunity for representatives of all stakeholder groups (to include business, labor, education, and workforce partners) to provide detailed input.
 Community participation (to include business, labor, career seekers and workforce system partners) was requested via a publicly available internet survey open from November 2023 to February 2024, which received 108 responses.
 Partner agencies were invited to provide pertinent information for the full array of WorkSource and community-based services described in the Plan.
+Community feedback was incorporated into the final draft.

-The Plan was posted on the SkillSource website for public comment as of March 1, 2024 and announced via press release and social media.
-Public comment will close on April 1, 2024.
+The Plan was posted on the SkillSource website for public comment as of March 1, 2024, and announced via press release and social media (including Facebook, Instagram, and LinkedIn).
+Public notices were published in the Wenatchee Business Journal, Cashmere Valley Record, Quad City Herald, Lake Chelan Mirror, and Leavenworth Echo on March 6, 2024.
+Public comment closed on April 1, 2024.
+No public comments were received.